Nuitka/Nuitka/README.txt

     for i in xrange(1000):
         something(i)

-could translate "xrange(1000)" into an object of a special class that does the integer looping more efficiently.
-In case "i" is only assigned from there, this could be a nice case for a dedicated class.
+could translate ``xrange(1000)`` into an object of a special class that does the integer looping more efficiently.
+In case ``i`` is only assigned from there, this could be a nice case for a dedicated class.

 Status: Future work, not even started.